r-near/near-kit-docs/src/dapp-development/delegate-actions.md

   defaultSignerId: "relayer.testnet",
 })

-// Assume this is an HTTP endpoint that receives the delegate action from the user async function handleSubmit(signedDelegate: SignedDelegateAction) {
+// Assume this is an HTTP endpoint that receives the payload from the user async function handleSubmit(payload: string) {
   console.log(
     "Received delegate action from user, submitting to the network..."
   )

+  const signedDelegate = decodeSignedDelegateAction(payload)

   // The relayer creates a transaction where its own account is the signer const result = await relayerNear